WebAssembly/gc/proposals/gc/MVP-JS.md

 Type Definition Objects serve three purposes:

-* When a Type Definition is [exported](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#exports) by a wasm module, a Type Definition Object is produced in the [exportsObject](https://webassembly.github.io/spec/js-api/index.html#instantiate-a-webassembly-module).
+* When a type definition is [exported](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#exports) by a wasm module, a Type Definition Object is produced in the [exportsObject](https://webassembly.github.io/spec/js-api/index.html#instantiate-a-webassembly-module).

-* When a Type Definition is [imported](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#imports) by a wasm module, a Type Definition Object is expected in the [importsObject](https://webassembly.github.io/spec/js-api/index.html#instantiate-a-webassembly-module).
+* When a type definition is [imported](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#imports) by a wasm module, a Type Definition Object is expected in the [importsObject](https://webassembly.github.io/spec/js-api/index.html#instantiate-a-webassembly-module).

 * A Type Definition Object is actually a constructor function which can be